 How Do Progressive Web Apps Work?

-Native apps can work without internet connection as basic elements like UI components and data are stored on the device when a user downloads and installs them.
-Same goes with PWAs as well.
+Native apps can work without an internet connection as basic elements like UI components and data are stored on the device when a user downloads and installs them.
+The same goes with PWAs as well.
 By saving CSS files, HTML files, and images in the cache of the browser, Service Workers can be employed to provide developers full charge over the network call.
 When a user visits a website more than twice or thrice times, it implies they are interested in seeing content from the specific page.
 Browser is authorized to verify if the user visits adhere to decided frequency standards, following which the user gets a message to preserve the website as the app on the home screen.
-The user can visit PWA any time once the site is collected, even if they are offline, giving them responsive and fast experience.
+The user can visit PWA any time once the site is collected, even if they are offline, giving them a responsive and fast experience.

 Will PWAs Replace Native apps

-With a responsive design, the mobile web experience has significantly enhanced.
+With a responsive design, the mobile web experience has been significantly enhanced.
 However, many website designs are not conceived as mobile-first as of which the experience lags in terms of speed where PWAs can help you to bridge the gap.
-Undoubtedly, Native apps provide superior experience on mobile, but until your app stands amongst the top in its category, the high development and management cost is justified.
+Undoubtedly, Native apps provide a superior experience on mobile, but until your app stands amongst the top in its category, the high development and management cost is justified.

 Progressive Web Apps: The Future for the Web

 Despite the growing prevalence of native apps, there are numerous causes why Progressive Web Apps will be the future of the web.

 - Mobile websites with native-like experience: Native apps are preferred interface for seeing content, and this is likely to change as more businesses are adopting PWAs.
 They offer it all that users admire about the native interface like Offline access, app shell, navigation bar, and telephony, with other features.